 Tickets and Opening Times

-Visiting Luxor is sure to be a magical experience, but especially the Luxor Temple and its many monuments that best exhibit the mix of cultures and civilizations that have passed through Egypt throughout its long history.
+Visiting Luxor is sure to be a magical experience, especially the Luxor Temple and its many monuments, which best exhibit the mix of cultures and civilizations that have passed through Egypt throughout its history.

-If you’re planning a trip to Egypt, take a look at our top places to stay near Luxor.
+If you’re planning a trip to Egypt, check out our top places to stay near Luxor.